kounch/argonone/README.md

 # ArgonOne

-This Arch Linux Package installs all nededed scripts an services and configures a Raspberry Pi 3B/3B+ for [Argon ONE Mini Computer Case](https://www.argon40.com/argon1.html).
+This Arch Linux Package installs all needed scripts and services and configures a Raspberry Pi 3B/3B+ for [Argon ONE Mini Computer Case](https://www.argon40.com/argon1.html).

 These are the steps that the installation takes